forrestbao/MLClass/4_SVMs/hw4.md

 5. [1pt] **Finding the best C for a soft-margin SVM on fixed a pair of training and test sets**

     Now we want to study the relationship between $C$ and the performance of an SVM on a real dataset, the Wisconsin Breast Cancer dataset.
 The data are features manually extracted (e.g., thru rating) by pathologists from biopsy images under a microscope.
 There are two classes/targets/labels: malignant and benign.
 The features are quantified descriptions of the images.
+More information about this dataset can be found in [Section 7.2.7 of this Scikit-learn document](https://scikit-learn.org/stable/datasets/index.html#breast-cancer-wisconsin-diagnostic-dataset).

+    **The anatomy of the function**

-    The function `study_C_fix_split` takes an argument `C_range` as the sole input which is a list `C` values.
-For each value in `C_range`, train an SVM and evaluate it using Scikit-learn's SVM classifier functions (functions [`fit`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC.fit) and [`score`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC.score) for `sklearn.svm.SVC` class).
-Finally, return the `C` that yields the highest score.
+    Finish the function `study_C_fix_split` which scans `C` over a range provided as the input `C_range`, tracks the best performance score of the SVM so far, and finally returns the `C` that yields the highest performance score.
+Use Scikit-learn's SVM functions (See below).

+    **Training and test sets**
-    The code in `study_C_fix_split` already loads the data and split it into the fixed training and test sets.
-Train an SVM using `X_train` and `y_train` as input and output, and then use `X_test` and `y_test` to get a performance score.
+    The code template in `study_C_fix_split` already loads the data and split it into the fixed training and test sets.
+Train an SVM using `X_train` and `y_train` as inputs/feature vectors and labels/targets, and then use `X_test` and `y_test` to get a performance score.
 The split is at 80% training and 20% test.
-The data is pre-scambled with fixed `random_state` at 0.
+The data is pre-scambled with fixed `random_state` at 1.

+    **How to train and test an SVM in Scikit-learn?**
+    To train an SVM, use the function [`sklearn.svm.SVC.fit`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC.fit).
+To get the performance score of a trained SVM on a test set, use the function [`sklearn.svm.SVC.score`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC.score).

+    **Configurations**
     Use default settings for all `sklearn.svm.SVC` functions except the `C` which you should scan, `kernel='linear'`, and `random_state=1` -- **it's important to fix the random state to get consistent results**.
+By default, Sklearn will use non-weighted accuracy as the score.

+6. [1.5pt] **This problem is now a free problem.
+Everyone gets points for free**

-6. [1.5pt] **Finding the best C for a soft-margin SVM using cross validation**
+   **Finding the best C for a soft-margin SVM using cross validation**

     In the problem above, we used a fixed pair of training and test set.
 To more holistically study, redo it using cross validation here.
     Finish the function `study_C_cross_validation` using  [`sklearn.model_selection.cross_val_score`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html#sklearn.model_selection.cross_val_score).
 Your function should have the same input and output as the function `study_C_fixed_split` above.
 Use default settings for all parameters unspecified here, e.g., for CV, do default 5-fold CV.